knuth-konrad/mssqldatatotext/Readme.md

             <CfgEntrys>
             <!--
-            List any column which shouldn't be export in the format <schema>.<tablename>.<column>, e.g. dbo.Customerdata.ID If a tbale should be skipped altogether, use '*' as the column name, e.g. dbo.Customerdata.*
+            List any column which shouldn't be export in the format <schema>.<tablename>.<column>, e.g. dbo.Customerdata.ID If a table should be skipped altogether, use '*' as the column name, e.g. dbo.Customerdata.*
             -->
                <CfgEntry Key=">ColumnName" IsBinary="false" VarType="8">
                   <![CDATA[dbo.Rn_Interaction_Attachment.*]]>